 RFC is one of the biggest fencing clubs in the UK.
 We have a number of strong fencers but the Club also has a good social atmosphere, perfect for those just wanting a bit of fun and exercise away from the gym.

-Well done to Dave Hillier who won the club competition this month.
-Full results here
+Congratulations Dave Hillier who has won the prize as top club member in this months club competition.
+Full results are [here](http://www.readingfencingclub.net/docs/competitions/clubcomp_2018_12.html).

 Our beginners course is open to people of all ages from 9 upwards.
 It is a structured set of 8 lessons over 8 weeks that will finish with taking the internationally recognised Grade 1 Épée Assessment.